Suryanshu-Nabheet/100xCMS/README.md

 ---
 ## 🎯 Overview

-ClassX is a comprehensive educational technology platform designed to revolutionize how students learn programming and technical skills.
-Built with modern web technologies and a focus on user experience, ClassX provides an immersive learning environment that combines interactive content, AI-powered assistance, and community-driven learning.
+100xDevs is a comprehensive educational technology platform designed to revolutionize how students learn programming and technical skills.
+Built with modern web technologies and a focus on user experience, 100xDevs provides an immersive learning environment that combines interactive content, AI-powered assistance, and community-driven learning.

 ### 🚀 Key Features